 Class Hours: 3 lecture Semester Offered: Fall, Spring Description: This course is a study of folk, pop and rock music of the 20th century.
 Students will look at important composers, styles and performers in a historical framework.
 No musical knowledge is required.
-Designations: Diversification: Arts - DA choral/instrumental repertoire.
-Designations:

-MUS 201: Vocal Ensemble Credits: 2
+MUS 201: Vocal Ensemble

-Class Hours: 1 lecture and 2 lecture/ lab Recommended: Ability to sing in tune.
+Recommended: Ability to sing in tune.
 Contact instructor before enrolling if in doubt.
 Comments: May be repeated for a maximum of 8 credits.
-Semester Offered: Fall Description: This course is a study and performance of choral literature from Renaissance to present.
-It will include a capella and
+Semester Offered: Fall

+Description: This course is a study and performance of choral literature from Renaissance to present.
+It will include a capella and choral/instrumental repertoire.